8 tips to combat fraud for legal practices27/04/17

 6. Report every failed and successful attack

-There’s an onus on you to do so, and the legal profession can only clamp down on cybercrime if we truly know the extent of unlawful activity and methodologies employed.
+There’s an onus on you to do so, and the legal profession can only clamp down on cybercrime if we truly know the extent of unlawful activity and the methodologies employed.
 With more two-way conversations, trends can be recognised, scams identified at an earlier stage, alarms raised to others and appropriate responses carried out.

-Notify the SRA, Action Fraud, Information Commissioner’s Office and / or your insurers.
+Notify the SRA, Action Fraud, Information Commissioner’s Office and/or your insurers.

 7. Consider your employees’ role in your business and engage your workforce in best-practice risk management

-Restrict certain tasks in your business, for example software installation, to assigned personnel.
+Restrict certain tasks in your business, for example, software installation, to assigned personnel.
 Small steps such as these can go a long way to minimising exposure to risk.
 One weak link is all it takes to open your business to intrusion.

-Similarly, if you employ home and remote workers, you’ll want to restrain use of unapproved devices and removable media, both of which carry their own security risks and can uncover your entire network to vulnerabilities.
+Similarly, if you employ home and remote workers, you’ll want to restrain the use of unapproved devices and removable media, both of which carry their own security risks and can uncover your entire network to vulnerabilities.
 Set up some safe parameters for your staff to adhere to then educate your personnel in IT best practice.